d2a4u/meteor/README.md

 #### Decoder

 ```
-def read(av: AttributeValue): Either[DecoderFailure, A]
+def read(av: AttributeValue): Either[DecoderError, A]
 ```

-A type class defines how to decode a Java `AttributeValue` to either a `DecoderFailure` or a value of type `A`.
+A type class defines how to decode a Java `AttributeValue` to either a `DecoderError` or a value of type `A`.

 ### API